 - “You have 2 new records“.
 No, I don’t.
 Really.
 Jeez, do I still have to copy my PR/PBs manually via Connect? £800 folks and I must be in the top 0.1% of people who have bought the most Garmin devices #BestCustomers.

 - VO2max?
-Well, I enabled Physio TrueUp and it’s dropped by 10 points.
+Well, I’d previously enabled Physio TrueUp and it’s dropped by 10 points.
 Lol.

-- Just the one random reboot whilst saving so far…just the one invalid fit file format file that was saved that wouldn’t upload.
+- Random reboot whilst saving so far…just the one invalid fit file format file that was saved that wouldn’t upload.
 That said I can now get to hand the Enduro when it comes to saving every workout (see video below in the comments, I’m really not making this stuff up) Edit: beta firmware appears to fix this.

 - Initially, Enduro could only find STRYD out of about 10 various sensors I had available to pair to.
 After a few workouts, Enduro was able to find the rest.
 Very strange.
 It also automatically paired to my hrm-pro without my agreement which then messed up the next hour of my life by invalidating the test.
 Grrrrr.
 And it involved running quite fast so I can’t just repeat it tomorrow.